w3c/wcag-act-rules/content/rules/c487ae/proposed.md

 ## Accessibility Support

-- There are assistive technologies that do not support using the `title` attribute for an [accessible name][], or in which this feature can be disabled.
 - For `area` elements that have an `href` attribute, but are not nested inside a `map` element, there are differences between browsers and assistive technology on if the `area` is [included in the accessibility tree][].
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [semantic][semantic role] `link` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.
 - Accessibility support for some elements inheriting the semantic role of `link` (e.g. elements with `doc-*` attributes) may vary depending on the assistive technology in use.